openfaas/openfaas.github.io/_posts/2019-08-20-serverless-static-sites.md

 Templates can then be shared through the [The Template Store](https://www.openfaas.com/blog/template-store/).

 Let's take a look at my template for Hugo static sites called [openfaas-hugo-template](https://github.com/matipan/openfaas-hugo-template).
-This template copies the contents of your Hugo site, builds it into the `public` directory and then uses a [very lightweight static server](https://gitlab.com/matipan/static-server) that serves the content and provides a health check that follows the standards from OpenFaaS.
+This template copies the contents of your Hugo site, builds it into the `public` directory and then uses the OpenFaaS of-watchdog to serve the content.
+It also provides metrics and a health check for Kubernetes that follows the [OpenFaaS runtime contract](https://docs.openfaas.com/architecture/production/#workload-or-function-guidelines).

 ## Create a new Hugo site